heptarch/heptarch.github.io/drafts/demon.md

 The little Rumpelstiltskin-man sits in a green armchair, all tatters, devouring a scone.
 His eyes bulge, and beads of sweat glisten dully on his forehead.
-He continues: "So, well, I had a few billion years to lick my wounds and dream up my amusements.
+He continues: "So, well, I had a few billion years to lick my wounds and dream up amusements.
 Ha!
-In the Ashen House."
+In this Ashen House."
 She senses they have been talking for hours.
 There is a plate of crumbs beside them; the little man clicks his fingers and the crumbs assemble into a scone.